-NeuAbility strives to optimize the level of overall wellness for those impacted by a spinal cord injury, stroke, amputation, or any other form of paralysis through progressive, evidence-based adaptive rehabilitative exercise, alternative medicine practices and the cultivation of a robust community.
+NeuAbility strives to optimize the level of overall wellness for those impacted by a Spinal Cord Injury, Stroke, Amputation, MS – Multiple sclerosis, Spina bifida, Cerebral palsy, or any other form of paralysis through progressive, evidence-based adaptive rehabilitative exercise, integrative therapies and the cultivation of a robust community.

 Kaitlyn is a recent graduate from the University of Northern Colorado with a Bachelor’s Degree in Psychology and Communications.
 She is currently working on her personal training certification from National Academy of Sports Medicine (NASM).
 Kaitlyn has a passion for working personally with individuals on their personal goals and progress.
 She looks forward to perusing a master’s in clinical social work.
 As a Colorado native she enjoys spending her time in the mountains, going to concerts, and absorbing all that the Marvel universe has to share.

 Adaptive Exercise Staff

 Miroslava is a recent graduate from Metropolitan State University in Denver, CO, where she majored in Integrative Health Care with a minor in Pre-Health Care.
 In addition to her studies, she was a member of the Women’s basketball squad at Lamar College where she played point guard and holds a Level 1 – CrossFit Certificate.
 For most of her life, she’s had a passion for exercise and fitness.
 Miroslava is particularly passionate about her position at NeuAbility, because she feels she is changing the lives of clients every day.